jiangruoqiao/RICNN_GongCheng_CVPR2015/README.md

 ## Note:
 In here, I set the tensor of input is (224,224,1), so you must reset the model if you want to use color image dataset.

-And H5 is used as dataset reading type, its type is (numbers,224,224,channels)
+And H5 is used as dataset reading type, its type is (numbers,224,224,channels,number of rotated)

 ## Accuracy of RICNN:
 We use rotation-mnist-12k dataset to feed for testing accuracy of RICNN, and the accuracy is 98.03%